hrishim/UnofficialKey_SanskritPrimer_MadhavDeshpande/src/notes_intro.md

 - [Learn to Chant Narayaneeyam](https://youtube.com/playlist?list=PL8Y9um-Q0HDEhYh2Y2ewNhV-6o93ZRcae) - Youtube Playlist

-**Note:** Memorizing Amarakosha or Ashtadhyayi maybe attempted by young learners.
+**Note:** Memorizing Amarakosha or Ashtadhyayi may be attempted by young learners.
 Older ones may not find it easy.